AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 In this dataset, mice are trained on a visual change detection task.
 This task involves a continuous stream of stimuli, and mice learn to lick in response to a change in the stimulus identity to earn a water reward.
 There are different stages of training in this task, described below.
 The metadata for each behavior session in the dataset can be found in the `behavior_session_table` and can be used to identify behavior sessions you may want to analyze.

-The `behavior_session_table` includes every session for every mouse in the dataset, regardless of whether it occured during 2-photon imaging or during behavior training.
+The `behavior_session_table` includes every session for every mouse in the dataset, regardless of whether it occurred during 2-photon imaging or during behavior training.

 Here is how to load the `behavior_session_table` from the cache